 RCC has a Plastics Committee to which updates on single-use bag (cup, straw and utensil) bylaws are posted.
 BC has had an amount of recent activity by local governments enacting bylaws.
-(1) and (2 a and b) (below) are reflected on the RCC web page.
-(2 c and d) and (3) will be added when details are confirmed.

 1. City of Vancouver is scheduled to begin their bag and cup bylaws (delayed) January 1, 2022.
 Their straw and utensil bylaws were in effect April 22, 2020.
 Their take-out food container ban of extended polystyrene began January 1, 2020.

 2. Of the five municipalities whose bag bylaws were approved by the Province in September 2020:

 - City of Victoria bylaw is in effect as of April 15, 2021

 - Tofino and Ucluelet are already in effect